Lethocerus indicus: North-East India

 Consumption of *Lethocerus indicus* is valued for its nutritional benefits, including high protein content, and forms part of a broader cultural practice of entomophagy in the region.
 The insect is called *Gangjema* locally in some communities, and its preparation methods vary, but it is often fried or made into a savory dish.

-In addition to Assam and Manipur, tribes in Nagaland and Mizoram also consume other edible insects, often prepared based on traditional culinary practices.
+In addition to Assam and Manipur, tribes in Nagaland and Mizoram also consume edible insects, often prepared based on traditional culinary practices.